aglushkov/serega/docs/plugins/string_modifiers.md

-### Plugin :string_modifiers
+# Plugin :string_modifiers

-Allows to specify modifiers as strings.
+Allows to select fields by specifying modifiers as strings.

 Serialized attributes must be split with `,` and nested attributes must be defined inside brackets `()`.